Asabeneh/30-Days-Of-JavaScript/13_Day/13_day_console_object_methods.md

  1. Display the countries array as a table
  2. Display the countries object as a table
- 3. User console.group() to group logs
+ 3. Use console.group() to group logs

 ### Exercises:Level 2